jvanstraten/libcqasm/README.md

 The goal of the rewrite is the following:

- - Rewrite the grammar in such a way that it becomes a proper superset of the existing grammar and the documentation (that is, it must accept all previously accepted input), without accepting programs that were reasonably rejected by the previous version (that is, no language features are added).
+ - Rewrite the grammar in such a way that it becomes a proper superset of the intended features of the existing grammar and the documentation (that is, it must accept all previously accepted input, unintended things like that version number example aside), without accepting programs that were reasonably rejected by the previous version (that is, no language features are added).

  - Properly document the grammar specification-style instead of paper-style.